Papa-Ben/Papa-Ben/README.md

 - 👋 Hi, I’m Ben
 - 👀 I’m interested in my family, nature, Single Malt Scotch Whisky, keeping myself fit, gaming, good food and the universe itself.
-- 🌱 Currently I'm in vocational rehabilitation at SRH Heidelberg to become an IT specialist application development.
+- 🌱 Currently I'm in vocational rehabilitation at SRH Heidelberg to become an IT specialist application developer.
-- - 💞️ I’m looking to collaborate on connecting to a developing-company and to start my developing career.
 - 📫 How to reach me?
 Just write me a mail.
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I love hunting mushrooms in the forrest to identify them. 🤓+🍄🍄‍🟫=🤔📖